concur/developer.concur.com/imaging/image-resource/image-resource-post.markdown

 ### Response root elements

+The response will contain an Image parent element, with the following child elements:

 |  Element |  Description |
 | -------- | ------------ |
 |  Id |  The unique identifier of the image. |